kubernetes/release/docs/krel/gcbmgr.md

 ```
 Flags:
-      --branch string          Branch to run the specified GCB run against (default "master")
+      --branch string          branch to run the specified GCB run against (default "master")
-      --build-version string   Build version
+      --build-version string   build version
-      --gcb-config string      If provided, this will be used as the name of the Google Cloud Build config file. (default "cloudbuild.yaml")
+      --gcb-config string      if specified, this will be used as the name of the Google Cloud Build config file (default "cloudbuild.yaml")
-      --gcp-user string        If provided, this will be used as the GCP_USER_TAG.
+      --gcp-user string        if specified, this will be used as the GCP_USER_TAG
-  -h, --help                   Help for gcbmgr
+  -h, --help                   help for gcbmgr
-      --list-jobs int          List the last x build jobs in the project.
-Default to 5.
+      --list-jobs int          list the last N build jobs in the project (default 5)
       --project string         GCP project to run GCB in (default "kubernetes-release-test")
-      --release                Submit a release run to GCB
+      --release                submit a release run to GCB
-      --stage                  Submit a stage run to GCB
+      --stage                  submit a stage run to GCB
-      --stream                 If specified, GCB will run synchronously, tailing its' logs to stdout
+      --stream                 if specified, GCB will run synchronously, tailing its logs to stdout
-      --type string            Release type (must be one of: 'prerelease', 'rc', 'official') (default "prerelease")
+      --type string            release type, must be one of: 'alpha', 'beta', 'rc', 'official' (default "alpha")

 Global Flags:
-      --cleanup            Cleanup flag
+      --cleanup            cleanup flag
-      --log-level string   The logging verbosity, either 'panic', 'fatal', 'error', 'warn', 'warning', 'info', 'debug' or 'trace' (default "info")
+      --log-level string   the logging verbosity, either 'panic', 'fatal', 'error', 'warn', 'warning', 'info', 'debug' or 'trace' (default "info")
       --nomock             nomock flag
-      --repo string        The local path to the repository to be used (default "/tmp/k8s")
+      --repo string        the local path to the repository to be used (default "/tmp/k8s")
 ```

 ## Important notes